james-jw/xq-promise/README.md

 #### Adding callbacks
 There are two ways to add callbacks.
 During its creation, or after.

 Lets see an example of the first case.
 Imagine we want to make a request using the standard ``http:send-request`` method and then extract the results in a single streamlined call.
-Here is how this could be accomplished using <code>promises</code> pattern and attaching a ``then`` <code>callback</code>
+Here is how this could be accomplished using the <code>promise</code> pattern and a ``then`` callback:
 ```xquery
 let $req := <http:request method="GET" />
 let $request := http:send-request($req, ?)